Deep Residual Learning for Channel Estimation in Intelligent Reflecting Surface-Assisted Multi-User Communications: Deep Residual Learning-based Channel Estimation Framework

-Therefore, if we regard the LS-based channel estimation value as the initial coarse estimated value, the channel estimation in the IRS-MC system can be regarded as a denoising problem: recovering $\mathbf{H}_k$ from a noisy observation
+Therefore, if we exploit the LS-based channel estimation value as the initial coarse estimated value, then the channel estimation in the IRS-MUC system can be regarded as a denoising problem: recovering $\mathbf{H}_k$ from a noisy observation